gabystern/studyspace/README.md

 ## To skateboard
 Study Room Index:
-# Should be able to link to any studyroom, related location or owner.
+# Should be able to link to any study room, related location and owner.
 # Should be able to create new study room
 # Should not display create button if user is not signed in
 # Study rooms should be separated maybe?
-Card/box type organization
+Card/box (div) type organization with clickable join
-Study Room SHOW:
+Study Room SHOW: - KYLE
 # Should be able to show all attendees, the location.
 # Should be able to edit/delete if owner boolean is triggered.
 # Should be able to join with button as student
 # Should not display join button or attendees if user is not signed in
-Study Room Create:
+Study Room Create: - KYLE
 # Should handle category creation and location creation if not found
-Location Index
+Location Index: - GABY
 # Should be able to click on all study locations
-Location Show:
+Location Show: - GABY
 # Should be able to see list of students who have been here
 # Should show upcoming study rooms
 # Should show categories studied at location